msupply-foundation/conforma-server/documentation/Triggers-and-Actions.md

 - Conditions (using [dynamic expression syntax](Query-Syntax.md)) under which the Action will run
 - And parameters (again, as dynamic expressions) that will be sent to the Action at runtime

 Most triggers are associated with events on the main database tables (Application, Review, etc.).
-Specifically, there is a field on these tables called `trigger` into which the "event" (e.g. "On Application Submit") is recorded.
+Specifically, there is a field on these tables called `trigger` into which the "event" (e.g. "ON_APPLICATION_SUBMIT") is recorded.
 The database listens to this field, then notifies the server, which launches the appropriate Actions, using parameters from the current conditions.

 Actions can be defined as **Sequential** or **Async** (parallel).
 Async Actions are executed as soon as the server is notified that they are in the Action queue, whereas Sequential Actions have an additional `sequence` property, and are processed in the prescribed sequence once they've all been inserted into the Action queue.